Read in:

 I ran claude-haiku-4.5 against the live trip2g MCP endpoint.
 Seven retrieval questions, three times each, in two variants: with the docs-base instructions note in the system prompt, and with a bare "you have tools, use them" line instead.
 Real tool execution against the real docs.

-Metric With note Without note Delta
+Metric With instructions Without instructions Delta

 Avg tool calls 4.00 5.43 26% fewer